hyperledger-cacti/cacti/rfcs/formats/identity.md

 Therefore for Fabric, `[PLATFORM]Credentials`  will be `FabricCredentials`: Map of participant unit DID to Hash of fabric root certificates of the participant.

+### relayEndpoints

+This is a special property required for Network DIDs that specify addresses of the [relays](../models/relays.md) in the data plane that can be used for interoperation.
+It is a list of relayEndpoint objects containing `hostname` and `port` of the relay.

 ### Example of Network DID format: